FernleafSystems/iControlWP-WordPress-Plugin/readme.txt

 == Changelog ==

+= 2.11 Series =
+*Released: 4th February 2015*

+* CHANGED:	iControlWP action parameters are more reliably transmitted to the plugin.
+* CHANGED:	Performance improvements.

 = 2.10 Series =
 *Released: 21st January 2015*

 * ADDED:	Ability to automatically add a site to an iControlWP account.
-* ADDED:	Support for Utlimate Coming Soon Maintenance mode plugin.
+* ADDED:	Support for 'Ultimate Coming Soon Maintenance Mode' plugin.
 * FIXED:	PHP require() for relative paths is broken in certain environments.

 = 2.9.5 =